Mean-Field Limit Derivation of a Monokinetic Spray Model with Gyroscopic Effects: Introduction

 By Theorem 1.2 of \cite{LacaveMiot}, we know that there exists a unique global weak solution of System \eqref{edo} on $\mathbb{R}_+\times \mathbb{R}^2$.

-In this paper we adapt the proof of Duerinckx and Serfaty in \cite{Serfaty} to extend the mean-field convergence result of \cite{MoussaSueur} for the true Coulombian interaction, that is we prove the convergence of \eqref{edo} to Equation \eqref{edp_ordre_2} in the monokinetic case, or more precisely to the following system:
+In this paper we adapt the proof of Duerinckx and Serfaty in \cite{Serfaty} to extend the mean-field convergence result of \cite{MoussaSueur} for the true Coulombian interaction, that is we prove the convergence of \eqref{edo} to \eqref{edp_ordre_2} in the monokinetic regime, or more precisely to the following system:

 It can be obtained by taking formally $f(t,x,\xi) = \rho(t,x)\otimes \delta_{\xi=v(t,x)}$ in System \eqref{edp_ordre_2}.
 A rigorous derivation of System \eqref{edp} from \eqref{edp_ordre_2} was proved in \cite{MoussaSueur} replacing $\nabla^\bot g$ with a $W^{1,\infty}$ kernel.